 October (Daily) – 09.30 – 16.30

 November & December (Sat & Sun) – 09.00 – 16.00

-€5 per adult, €3 for student and €13 for a family of 4.
-It includes access to the Trim Castle grounds and audio-visual show at the visitor center.
+€5 per adult, €3 for students, and €13 for a family of 4.
+It includes access to the Trim Castle grounds and an audio-visual show at the visitor center.
 You can get a ticket from the visitor center.

 Location: Trim, Co Meath

 Trim Castle Tours from Dublin

 If you don’t have a car and don’t want to take public transport, joining a group tour is also a good alternative.
 Below are some of the best tours to Trim Castle from Dublin.

 The best thing about these tours is that it is normally cheaper and you can also visit several locations in one day.